-There are some providers, including Scratch & Patch, that now allow you to get insurance for pre-existing conditions that your pet may have.
-This is a growing area of pet cover and opens up the potential for customers that may typically be stuck with their current provider can now switch insurance.
+There are some providers, including Scratch & Patch, that allow you to get insurance for pre-existing conditions that your pet may have.
+This is a growing area of pet cover and opens up the potential for customers that may typically be stuck with their current provider can now switch pet insurance.

 When you take out a pet insurance policy or switch from another provider you’ll enter a 14 day waiting period.
 During this time most pet insurers will not cover your pet.
 With Scratch & Patch, we do not have a waiting period for accidents or injuries.

 When you join us without having previous continuous cover then any new illnesses starting within the first 14 days of your policy are not covered.

 However, if you switch your pet cover from another insurer, we won’t enforce a waiting period, you will be able to claim for illness starting in the first 14 days.